salex/vfwcash/README.md

       vfwcash split [DATE]        # Checkbook split register report vfwcash summary [DATE]      # General Ledger Summary Report

-There are 6 basic reports derived from GnuCash accounts, transactions and splits
+There are 6 basic reports derived from GnuCash accounts, transactions and splits.
+You can view examples of these reports in the folder [`pdf_examples`](https://github.com/salex/vfwcash/tree/master/pdf_examples) on github

 * register
-  * A checkbook like register with transactions by date and number, single line, no splits
+  * A checkbook like register with transactions by date and number/ Single line summarizing transaction, no splits
 * split
   * The same as register but with all splits (there will be at least two) displayed on a separate line
 * ledger
-  * A general ledger by date and number with a debit/credit column for each fund account, with starting and ending balances, summed credits and debits for the month
+  * A general ledger by date and number with a debit/credit column for each fund account.
+The report includes starting and ending balances, and summed credits and debits for the month
 * summary
-  * A general ledger by month but display only summary balances, debits and credits
+  * A general ledger by month but only displays summary balances, debits and credits
+* audit
-* audit - Produces a PDF version of VFW Form:  Trustees Audit Report (summarizes transactions by quarter)
+  * Produces a PDF version of VFW Form:  Trustees Audit Report (summarizes transactions by quarter)
+* balance
-* balance - Like the summary command, but only produces a summary of fund balances, debits and credits for a single month in a compact format.
+  * Like the summary command, but only produces a summary of fund balances, debits and credits for a single month in a compact format.

 ## Contributing